Collaborate on Projects

 .

-When you run a DAG with the DAGWorksTracker, the following happens:
+When you run a DAG with the DAGWorksTracker, the following happens:- You instantiate a DAGWorksTracker with a project ID (created via the Platform UI) and an API key.

 run